The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Summary

-\begin{itemize} \item Of the 44 binary candidates investigated (out of ${\approx}130$ WN stars in the LMC), the spectra of 28 are recognized as composite and the status of BAT99\,72 is uncertain.
+\begin{itemize} \item Of the 44 binary candidates investigated (out of ${\approx}130$ WN stars in the LMC), the spectra of 28 are recognized as composite, with the status of BAT99\,72 uncertain.
 Five systems are potential SB1s (BAT99\,12, 99, 105, 112, and 114), but their binary status is not certain.
-The binary nature of the remaining 11 binary candidates cannot be confirmed. \item About one-third of the our sample are on, or close to, the main sequence (ms-WR), and the remainder are He-burning WR stars (cWR). \item Notable systems include: 1)\ the 18\,d period eclipsing WN4+O6\,V system BAT99\,19, with the most rapidly rotating secondary (550\,\kms); 2)\ BAT99\,32 and 95, which may host two WR stars in short orbit and are therefore potential evolved GW progenitors; 3)\ BAT99\,126 (WR+O), whose light curve suggests a contact configuration in a 1.5\,d orbit together with a spectroscopic period of 25\,d, implying a triple configuration; and 4)\ BAT99\,12 and 99, which appear to be X-ray bright SB1 WR binaries and may therefore be candidates for WR + compact object systems. \item We can reject CHE for almost all OB-type companions of the WN stars, but the status of the primaries is less certain. \item Based on our results and the BPASS grid of evolution models, $45{\pm}30\%$ of the cWR stars in binaries transferred mass to their companion (i.e., $45{\pm}30\%$ are b-WR or wb-WR stars).
-The very large uncertainty follows from the uncertain expansion of the WR progenitor (CHE or quasi-CHE versus\ standard evolution) However, only $12{\pm}7\%$ of the cWR components in binaries can be explained through binary interaction alone (12\% are b-WR).
-Assuming that the apparently single WR stars truly formed as single stars, this amounts to an observed fraction of $4{\pm}2\%$ b-WR stars of the whole WN content in the LMC, compared to the theoretical prediction of $30-40\%$.
-A similar contradiction between the observation and theory is obtained when comparing to the Geneva evolution models (see Sect.\,\ref{subsubsec:strippedstars}). \item Projected rotational velocities of the OB-type secondaries are found to be larger than observed for single O-type stars (typically $150-200\,$\kms), but usually far from breakup (with BAT99\,19, 49, and 103 as exceptions to the rule).
-This potentially suggests the presence of a braking mechanism of rotation, for example, through stellar winds or magnetic fields, \item The upper end of the HRD is populated by apparently single WR stars reaching estimated current masses of ${\approx} 300\,M_\odot$, while orbital and evolutionary masses derived for WR stars in binaries reach ${\approx} 130\,M_\odot$, possibly implying that the most massive stars observed in the LMC are mergers. \item Otherwise, the single WN stars and binary WN components span a similar regime on the HRD.
-Both the apparently single and binary WN stars down to a minimum luminosity of ${\approx} 5.2-5.3\,L_\odot$ that is not reached by standard single-star tracks.
-The WN stars in binaries are not observed at lower luminosities than single WN stars on average.
-We conclude that either pre-WR mass loss (mainly during the red supergiant phase) or mixing are strongly underestimated in evolution codes, or that the majority of cWR stars in the LMC, which are both apparently single and binary, are products of binary interaction. \end{itemize}
+The binary nature of the remaining 11 binary candidates cannot be confirmed. \item About 1/3 of the our sample are on, or close to, the main sequence (ms-WR), with the remainder being He-burning WR stars (cWR). \item Notable systems include: 1.\ the 18\,d period eclipsing WN4+O6\,V system BAT99\,19, with the most rapidly rotating secondary (550\,\kms), 2.\ BAT99\,32 and 95, which may host two WR stars in short orbit and are therefore potential evolved GW progenitors, 3.\ BAT99\,126 (WR+O), whose light curve suggests a contact configuration in a 1.5\,d orbit together with a spectroscopic period of 25\,d, implying a triple configuration, and 4.\ BAT99\,12 and 99, which appear to be X-ray bright SB1 WR binaries, and may therefore be candidates for WR + compact object systems. \item We can reject chemically-homogeneous evolution for almost all OB-type companions of the WN stars, but the status of the primaries is less certain. \item Based on our results and the BPASS grid of evolution models, $45{\pm}30\%$ of the cWR stars in binaries transferred mass to their companion (i.e., $45{\pm}30\%$ are b-WR or wb-WR stars).
+The very large uncertainty follows from the uncertain expansion of the WR progenitor (CHE or quasi-CHE v.s.\ standard evolution) However, only $12{\pm}7\%$ of the cWR components in binaries can be explained through binary-interaction alone (12\% are b-WR).
+Assuming that the apparently-single WR stars truly formed as single stars, this amounts to an observed fraction of $4{\pm}2\%$ b-WR stars of the whole WN content in the LMC, compared to the theoretical prediction of $30-40\%$.
+A similar contradiction between the observation and theory is obtained when comparing to the Geneva evolution models (see Sect.\,\ref{subsubsec:strippedstars}). \item Projected rotational velocities of the OB-type secondaries are found to be larger than observed for single O-type stars (typically $150-200\,$\kms), but usually far from break-up (with BAT99\,19, 49, and 103 as exceptions to the rule).
+This potentially suggests the presence of a braking mechanism of rotation, e.g., through stellar winds or magnetic fields, \item The upper-end of the HRD is populated by apparently-single WR stars reaching estimated current masses of ${\approx} 300\,M_\odot$, while orbital and evolutionary masses derived for WR stars in binaries reach ${\approx} 130\,M_\odot$, possibly implying that the most massive stars observed in the LMC are mergers. \item Otherwise, the single WN stars and binary WN components span a similar regime on the HRD.
+Both the apparently-single and binary WN stars down to a minimum luminosity of ${\approx} 5.2-5.3\,L_\odot$ that is not reached by standard single-star tracks.
+WN stars in binaries are not observed at lower luminosities than single WN stars on average.
+We conclude that either pre-WR mass-loss (mainly during the red supergiant phase) and/or mixing is strongly underestimated in evolution codes, or that the majority of cWR stars in the LMC - both apparently single as well as binary - are products of binary interaction. \end{itemize}